Celia Bannerman

 Celia Bannerman (born 3 June 1944) is an English actress and director.

 Career

-Bannerman was born at Abingdon, Oxfordshire, and trained at the London Drama Centre.
-She started her professional career with Ralph Richardson as Dolly in Bernard Shaw's You Never Can Tell and Lucy in Sheridan's The Rivals followed by Cecily in "The Importance of Being Earnest" at the Theatre Royal, Haymarket, London.
-She played Lady Anne in "Richard III", Katherine in "Perkin Warbeck" and Mrs Galy Gay in "Man is Man" at the RSC.
-She played a number of major television roles early on in her acting career notably Elizabeth Bennet in Pride and Prejudice (1967), Cecily in The Importance of Being Earnest and Lady Diana Newbury in Upstairs, Downstairs.
-She starred in the films The Tamarind Seed (1974), Biddy (1983) for which she received an award from Moscow Film Festival, Little Dorrit (1987) and The Land Girls (1998).
+Celia Bannerman was born at Abingdon, Oxfordshire, and trained at the London Drama Centre.
+She started her professional career with Ralph Richardson as Dolly in Bernard Shaw's You Never Can Tell and Lucy in Sheridan's The Rivals followed by Cecily in The Importance of Being Earnest at the Theatre Royal Haymarket, London.
+At the Royal Shakespeare Company she played Lady Anne in Richard III, Katherine in Perkin Warbeck, Mrs Galy Gay in Man Is Man, and much later, Phebe in As You Like It (2023).

+She played a number of major television roles early on in her acting career, notably Elizabeth Bennet in Pride and Prejudice (1967), Cecily in The Importance of Being Earnest and Lady Diana Newbury in Upstairs, Downstairs.

+She starred in the films The Tamarind Seed (1974), Biddy (1983) for which she received an award from the Moscow Film Festival, Little Dorrit (1987) and The Land Girls (1998).